Numerical treatment of interfaces for second-order wave equations: Abstract

 \section{Abstract}

-{In this article we develop a numerical scheme to deal with interfaces between touching numerical grids when solving the second-order wave equation.
-In the spirit of the Simultaneous Approximation Term (SAT) schemes introduced in \cite{Carpenter1999341}, information is passed among grids using the values of the fields only at the contact points between them (actually, in our case, just the values of the field corresponding to the time derivative of the field).
-The scheme seems to be as accurate as the space and time discretizations used for the corresponding derivatives.
-The semi-discrete approximation preserves the norm and uses standard finite-difference operators satisfying summation by parts.
+In this article we develop a numerical scheme to deal with interfaces between touching numerical grids when solving the second-order wave equation.
+We show that it is possible to implement an interface scheme of ``penalty'' type for the second-order wave equation, similar to the ones used for first-order hyperbolic and parabolic equations, and the second-order scheme used by Mattsson et al. \cite{Mattsson-Ham}.
+These schemes, known as SAT schemes for finite difference approximations and penalties for spectral ones, and ours share similar properties but in our case one needs to pass at the interface a smaller amount of data than previously known schemes.
+This is important for multi-block parallelizations in several dimensions, for it implies that one obtains the same solution quality while sharing among different computational grids only a fraction of the data one would need for a comparable (in accuracy) SAT or Mattsson et al.'s scheme.

+The semi-discrete approximation used here preserves the norm and uses standard finite-difference operators satisfying summation by parts.
 For the time integrator we use a semi-implicit IMEX Runge-Kutta method.
-This is crucial for, otherwise, the methods will be impractical given the severe restrictions its stiff parts would put on totally explicit integrators. }
+This is crucial, since the explicit Runge-Kutta method would be impractical given the severe restrictions that arise from the stiff parts of the equations.